soundwanders/sleepy-chef/README.md

 ### https://sleepychef.vercel.app/

-- Sleepy Chef allows users to search for recipes based on type, name, or ingredients.
+- Sleepy Chef lets users search for recipes based on type, name, or ingredients.
 - Built with Next.js + Tailwind CSS, deployed with Vercel.
 - Next's useRouter hook helps send and receive the user's query + query parameters, necessary to filter/sort the recipe API data.
+- API responds to user-submitted queries, filtering appropriate response by using key-value pairs to returning matching recipes as Objects.
-- Dynamically generated recipe pages with Promises for async API calls using two different endpoints.
+- Dynamically generate individual recipe pages using Next.js' dynamic routing method and getServerSideProps for server-side data fetching.
-- React Context allows us to share the recipe data between components, adds flexibility and scalability.
 - [Fuzzy-search](https://www.npmjs.com/package/fuzzy-search) used to flexibly match a string with partial input to 'widen the net' while fetching search results.
+- React Context allows us to share the recipe data between components, avoids need for prop drilling and improves scalability.

-#### This project is currently in development
+#### * This project is currently in development